emilianvrd/Maneuvers/Fantasy maneuvers/Backgrounds.md

 ## Farmer
 With a strong back and an understanding of seasonal cycles, you tilled the land and tended crops.
 Your farm could have been razed by invaders, you could have lost the family tying you to the land, or you might have simply tired of the drudgery, but at some point you became an adventurer.

 Choose two ability boosts.
-One must be to Constitution or Wisdom, and one is a free ability boost.
+One must be to Might or Wisdom, and one is a free ability boost.

 You're proficient in the Athletics skill, the Farming lore skill, and four Skills of your choice.
 You gain the Assurance Talent and two other Talents of your choice with Athletics.

 ## Field Medic
 In the chaotic rush of battle, you learned to adapt to rapidly changing conditions as you administered to battle casualties.
 You patched up soldiers, guards, or other combatants, and learned a fair amount about the logistics of war.

 Choose two ability boosts.
-One must be to Constitution or Wisdom, and one is a free ability boost.
+One must be to Might or Wisdom, and one is a free ability boost.

 You're proficient in the Medicine skill, the Warfare lore skill, and four Skills of your choice.
 You gain the Continual Recovery Talent and two other Talents of your choice.